 Identification Outdoor Habitat Indoor Habitat Possible Allergic Potential Not an opinion or interpretation Comments Alternaria One of the most commonly reported airborne spores worldwide.
 Often common in outdoor air.
 Usually not observed in large nubmers in outdoor air.
 Soil, dead or dying plants, foodstuffs, textiles Wallboard paper backing, wood, other various cellulose-containing materials.
 Commonly found in settled dust and as normal settled spores on carpets, drapes, textiles, etc. Common allergen.
 Type I allergies (hay fever and asthma); Type III hypersensitivty pneumonitis.
 Common cause of extrinsic asthma.
 Alternaria is commonly found in elevated numbers on water-intruded building materials and in higher spore numbers in the air with respect to the outside when growth on wet building materials occurs.
 Bipolaris/Drechslera Common everywhere.
 Frequently associated with grasses, but also found on plant material, decaying food, and soil.
 Common Type I (hay fever and asthma), fungal sinusitis.
 This is a group of like-looking spores that include Bipolaris, Drechslera, Exserohilum, and sometimes Helminosporium.
 They cannot be consistently separated by spore morphology and are thus grouped together.
 Must be cultured to consistly separate the genera.
-Cercospora Common everywhere, especially growing on leaves.
-Not known to grow indoors.
-None known.
 Cladosporium The most common spore type reported in the air worldwide.
 Found on dead and dying plant litter, and soil.
 Commonly found on wood and wallboard.
 Commonly grows on window sills, textiles and foods.
 Type I (hay fever and asthma), Type III (hypersensitivity pneumonitis) allergies.
 A very common and important allergen source both outdoors and indoors.
+Curvularia Commonly found everywhere on soil and plant debris.
+Capable of growing on many cellulytic substrates like wallboard and wood.
+Type I (hay fever and asthma) and common cause of allergenic sinusitis.
 Epicoccum Commonly found everywhere.
 Grows on plant debris, insects and soil.
 Capable of growing on several different substrates, notably wallboard and paper.
 Type I (hay fever and asthma) allergies.
 Very common in the summer, especially in the midwest and during harvest time.
+Ganoderma Common everywhere growing on hardwood trees.
+None known.
+None known.
+Nigrospora Commonly found everywhere.
+Grows on decaying plant material Does not normally grow on building materials, but occasionally can be found growing on wallboard.
+Type I (hay fever and asthma) allergies.
+Very distinctive spore that is easy to identify.
 Ascospores Common everywhere.
 Constitutes a large part of the airspora outside.
 Can reach very high numbers in the air outside during the spring and summer.
 Can increase in numbers during and after rainfalls.
 Very few of this group grow inside.
 The notable exception is Chaetomium, Ascotricha and Peziza.
 Little known for most of this group of fungi.
 Dependent on the type (see Chaetomium and Ascotricha).
 Basidiospores Commonly found everywhere, especially in the late summer and fall.
 These spores are from Mushrooms.
 Mushrooms are not normally found growing indoors, but can grow on wet lumber, especially in crawlspaces.
 Sometimes mushrooms can be seen growing in flower pots indoors.
 Some allergenicity reported.
 Type I (hay fever, asthma) and Type III (hypersensitivity pneumonitis).
 Among the group of Mushrooms (Basidiomycetes) are dry rot fungi Serpula and Poria that are particularly destructive to buildings.
-Penicillium/Aspergillus Common everywhere.
-Normally found in the air in small amounts in outdoor air.
-Grows on nearly everything.
-Wetted wallboard, wood, food, leather, etc. Able to grow on many substrates indoors.
-Type I (hay fever and asthma) allergies and Type III (hypersensitivity pneumonitis) allergies.
-This is a combination group of Penicillium and Aspergillus and is used when only the spores are seen.
-The spores are so similar that they cannot be reliably separated into their respective genera.
-Pithomyces Commonly seen everywhere growing dead leaves, soil and grasses.
-Not normally found growing indoors, sometimes on wallboard.
-None known.